microsoft/MLOpsPython/docs/getting_started.md

 "Infrastructure as Code" [pipeline in this repository](../environment_setup/iac-create-environment.yml).
 This **IaC** pipeline takes care of setting up all required resources based on these [ARM templates](../environment_setup/arm-templates/cloud-environment.json).

-To set up this pipeline, you will need to do the following steps:

-1. Create an Azure Resource Manager Service Connection
-1. Create a Build IaC Pipeline

 ### Create a Build IaC Pipeline

-In your DevOps project, create a build pipeline from your forked **GitHub**
+In your Azure DevOps project, create a build pipeline from your forked repository:
-repository:

 ![build connnect step](./images/build-connect.png)

-Then, refer to an **Existing Azure Pipelines YAML file**:
+Select the **Existing Azure Pipelines YAML file** option and set the path to [/environment_setup/iac-create-environment.yml](../environment_setup/iac-remove-environment.yml):

 ![configure step](./images/select-iac-pipeline.png)